DharunDd11/Hospital-MS/README.md

 ### 🧑‍⚕️ Admin / Staff Can:
 - Manage doctors, patients, appointments
 - View patient details and reports
-- Update or delete hospital records

 ### 👩‍⚕️ Doctors Can:
 - View their schedules
 - Access assigned patients
-- Write or update treatment details